Pandankary

 Pandankary is a hamlet in Edathua Panchayat, Kuttanadu Taluk, Alapuzha (Alleppey) District, Kerala, India.
 Being a water-logged area (below sea-level), Pandankary people have to brace the flooding during monsoon season, which happens at least once a year.
-However, the place has its scenic beauty of backwaters, rural life and well connected with many renowned families who have migrated to many parts of the world, just like a typical Malayalee (those who speak Malayalam language).
+People from the area have migrated to many parts of the world, just like a typical Malayalee (those who speak Malayalam language).